mmlacak/crochess/docs/source/libcc/ccsideeffect.rst

     :returns: :c:data:`true` if side-effect must be followed by a step, :c:data:`false` otherwise.

-.. c:macro:: CC_SIDE_EFFECT_TYPE_CAN_TERMINATE_PLY(sete)
+.. c:macro:: CC_SIDE_EFFECT_TYPE_MAY_TERMINATE_PLY(sete)

-    Macro to check if a ply can end with a given side-effect type.
+    Macro to check if a ply may end with a given side-effect type, i.e. if side-effect is terminal in most situations, but not all.

     :param sete: A side-effect type, integer value.
-    :returns: :c:data:`true` if side-effect can terminate a ply, :c:data:`false` otherwise.
+    :returns: :c:data:`true` if side-effect may terminate a ply, :c:data:`false` otherwise.

 .. c:macro:: CC_SIDE_EFFECT_TYPE_TERMINATES_PLY(sete)

     Macro to check if a given side-effect type always ends a ply.

+    :param sete: A side-effect type, integer value.
+    :returns: :c:data:`true` if side-effect can terminate a ply, :c:data:`false` otherwise.

+.. c:macro:: CC_SIDE_EFFECT_TYPE_CAN_TERMINATE_PLY(sete)

+    Macro to check if a given side-effect is either definitely or maybe terminating a ply.

     :param sete: A side-effect type, integer value.
     :returns: :c:data:`true` if side-effect can terminate a ply,